aceinnolab/Inkycal/README.md

 Inkycal is a software written in python for selected E-Paper displays.
 It converts these displays into useful information dashboards.
 It's open-source, free for personal use, fully modular and user-friendly.
 Despite all this, Inkycal can run well even on the Raspberry Pi Zero.
 Oh, and it's open for third-party modules!
 Hooray!

-## ⚠️ Important info about debian bookworm
+## ⚠️ Warning: long installation time expected!
-Starting october 2023, Raspberry Pi OS is now based on Debian bookworm.
-At this moment in time, there are several projects expierencing compatability issues because of this change, including Inkycal.
-Please either use the last [compatible version of Raspberry Pi OS](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf-lite.img.xz) or get a ready-to-flash tested OS image (aka.
-Inkycal OS Lite) with Inkycal pre-installed when sponsoring this project.
-Please hold on until a fix has been found, tested and is published.
+Starting october 2023, Raspberry Pi OS is now based on Debian bookworm and uses python 3.11 instead of 3.9 as the default version.
+Inkycal has been updated to work with python3.11, but the installation of numpy can take a very long time, in some cases even hours.
+If you do not want to wait this long to install Inkycal, you can also get a ready-to-flash version of Inkycal called InkycalOS-Lite with everything pre-installed for you by sponsoring via [Github Sponsors](https://github.com/sponsors/aceisace).
+This helps keep up maintenance costs, implement new features and fixing bugs.

 ## Main features